Fact-checked against privatehealth.gov.au on 2026-04-25.

 The data point that decides whether private cover is worth it

-The data suggests private health insurance is worth holding for one of four reasons: avoiding the Medicare Levy Surcharge for higher earners, locking in younger LHC base premiums, getting choice of doctor and hospital for elective surgery, or smoothing predictable extras-category costs through extras cover.
-The economics differ for each reason, and households that hold cover for the wrong reason — paying for hospital cover they don’t use without an MLS or LHC effect — often experience the cost as net loss.
+There are really only four reasons private health insurance earns its keep: dodging the Medicare Levy Surcharge as a higher earner, locking in a younger LHC base premium, getting choice of doctor and hospital for elective surgery, or smoothing predictable extras costs.
+The economics are different for each one.
+Hold cover for the wrong reason – paying for hospital cover you never use, with no MLS or LHC benefit attached – and it’ll feel like money down the drain, because it is.

-The federal portal at privatehealth.gov.au is genuinely the most useful place to compare policies, because it shows the policy quality (basic, bronze, silver, gold) and what’s included or restricted in a standardised way that insurer marketing material doesn’t.
-Many households who comparison-shop discover that a much simpler basic-tier policy meets their actual MLS-avoidance need at far lower cost than the policy they’re currently on.
+If you’re comparing policies, the federal portal at privatehealth.gov.au is genuinely the best place to do it.
+It shows the policy tier (basic, bronze, silver, gold) and what’s included or restricted in a standard format that insurer marketing never gives you straight.
+Plenty of households who actually sit down and compare find a much simpler basic-tier policy covers their real MLS-avoidance need for far less than what they’re paying now.